-- exchange of straw for manure: advantages for arable farm: reduced chemical fertilisers use, increasing SOM, reduced phyto-sanitary applications, reduce irrigation needs.
+exchange of straw for manure: advantages for arable farm: reduced chemical fertilisers use, increasing SOM, reduced phyto-sanitary applications, reduce irrigation needs.
 Disadvantages: higher cropping intensity, simple crop rotation (monoculture), reduced crop diversity.
 Disadvantages for the dairy farm: higher labour input, lower N autonomy, higher N surplus/hectare, higher external input.
-Advantages for dairy farm: reduced GHG emissions, reduced odour, advantageous manipulation, lower environmental impact. - b. land exchange between dairy farms and crop production farms: advantages for the dairy farm: longer crop rotation, lower herbicide use, lower fuel use.
+Advantages for dairy farm: reduced GHG emissions, reduced odour, advantageous manipulation, lower environmental impact.

+b. land exchange between dairy farms and crop production farms: advantages for the dairy farm: longer crop rotation, lower herbicide use, lower fuel use.
 As disadvantage is the higher N surplus/ha.
 For the arable farm the advantages are in a lower frequency of crop rotation, lover chemical fertiliser use and lower N surplus/ha.

 Mixed farming systems provide better resource utilization (e.g. energy, nutrients, land use) than specialised farming, an improved ability to adapt to climate change and in reduction of possible manure application risks.
 Mixed farms efficiency depends on the synergies, integration, and cooperation between the farming systems.
 Synergies can produce direct benefits or indirect benefits.
 As direct benefits can be mentioned the utilisation of crop residues used by grazing.
-The indirect benefits can be assessed as environmental (soil. climate, water), managerial or waste reduction benefits.
-Increases in technical efficiency and improved synergies between enterprises could lower reliance on external inputs (Table 3.11).
+The indirect benefits can be assessed as environmental (soil, climate, water), managerial or waste reduction benefits.
+Increases in technical efficiency and improved synergies between enterprises could lower reliance on external inputs (Table 5.1).
 Specialisation shows economic benefits over mixed systems as the economic aspects do not take in account the interrelationships of material an energy flows (synergies) between components.
 Mixed farms are characterized on self-sufficiency, closed material cycles, indoor inputs, while specialised farms in contrary on external input resources and open material cycles (linearity).

-Technology Effect Environmental benefits Use of farm yard manure Improved crop quality (protein and nutrient content) and quantity.
-A more equal distribution of manure over farmland area as opposed to area close to farm Reduce external inputs of N and P, reduced N runoff and leaching, reduce P losses Separation of solid and liquid manure Separation allows selection for materials with N:P- ratios that match the N:P ratio required by crop.
-Solid fractions are rich in organic N, idem Accounting soil P provision Matching P supply from manure and fertilisers with P soil supply Reduce external inputs of N and P and reduced loss of P from soils.
-Farm produced feed GHG emissions potentially reduced reliance on imported protein Reduce GHG emissions Crop rotation Produce food and feeds with different nutritional content, more efficient use of soil resources, increased productivity; by crop residue incorporation influence the nutrient availability to following crop Reduce fertilisers input and loss of P via erosion and leaching, reduce emission, improve soil fertility
+Technology Effect Environmental benefits Use of farm yard manure Increased input of soil organic matter to the soil which can improve nutrient cycling and FYM has a variety of crop required (micro) elements, which in case of deficiency can improve yield and crop quality compared to mineral fertilizers.
+Reduce N runoff and leaching, reduce P losses Separation of solid and liquid manure Separation allows selection for materials with N:P- ratios that match the N:P ratio required by crop.
+Solid fractions are rich in organic N and P, whereas liquid fractions contain more mineral N, which is quickly available for plants.
+S olid fractions can be used more for crops with high N demand e.g. corn silage, liquid fractions more used for seed crops.
+Reduce N runoff and leaching and reduce loss of P Accounting soil P provision Matching P supply from manure and fertilisers with P soil supply Reduce external inputs of N and P and reduced loss of P from soils.
+Farm produced feed GHG emissions potentially reduce reliance on imported protein as imported feeds e.g. soya from South America involves high GHG emission related to deforestation.
+In other cases the imported feed may have a smaller carbon footprint if produced in a large amount and with a low transport cost.
+Reduce GHG emissions Crop rotation Produce food and feeds with different nutritional content, more efficient use of soil resources, Reduce fertiliser input and loss of P via erosion and